Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Multi-Level Group Testing

 \section{Multi-Level Group Testing}

 In this section, we provide an efficient scheme which implements \ac{gt} with multiple decisions.
-The sparsity assumption \ref{itm:sparsity} implies that the recovery of pooled \ac{pcr} tests can be treated as a sparse recovery problem, as was also noted in previous works on pooled COVID-19 testing \cite{hanel2020boosting,shental2020efficient,ben2020large,ghosh2020compressed,yi2020low,petersen2020practical, yi2020error,zhu2020noisy}.
-Sparse recovery is typically studied under either the framework of \ac{gt} \cite{gilbert2008group}, or that of \ac{cs} \cite{eldar2012compressed}.
+Our design builds upon the fact that the sparsity assumption \ref{itm:sparsity} implies that the recovery of pooled \ac{pcr} tests can be treated as a sparse recovery problem, which is typically studied under either the framework of \ac{gt} \cite{gilbert2008group}, or that of \ac{cs} \cite{eldar2012compressed}.
 Broadly speaking, \ac{gt} deals with sparse recovery of binary variables, i.e., it can recover whether a subject is infected or not.
 In order to evaluate the actual levels of each tested subject, as requested in \ref{itm:Val}, one would have to re-run the \ac{pcr} test, violating requirement \ref{itm:OneShot}.
 The alternative approach of \ac{cs} operates over the domain of real numbers, namely, it attempts to identify the exact cycle threshold or viral load for each subject, and thus tends to be less accurate compared to \ac{gt}, as it does not exploit the fact that one is only interested in a discrete grade value by \ref{itm:Val}.
 This motivates the derivation of a dedicated algorithm for pooled COVID-19 recovery, which harnesses the strength of \ac{gt} theory while extending it to the multi-level domain.
-The proposed multi-level \ac{gt} method designed in light of the model assumptions detailed in the previous section, is presented in Subsection~\ref{subsec:proposed}, followed by a discussion in Subsection~\ref{subsec:Discussion}.
+The proposed multi-level \ac{gt} method is presented in Subsection~\ref{subsec:proposed}, followed by a discussion in Subsection~\ref{subsec:Discussion}.